DadoPolumentol/BilAvioTehn/godina-2/neobradjeno/str_eng/str_eng-6/text.md

 At least two (but usually three or four) blades make up the propeller.

 In most applications of steam power today, the piston engine has been replaced by the more efficient turbine.

+4 stroke five event cycle is called Otto cycle.
+5 events are strokes + ignition event.
+Other cycles are Carnot, Diesel, Brayton cycle.
+By Nicolas-Leonard-Sadi Carnot, Rudolf Diesel, George Brayton.
+All cycles have compression of air, burning fuel in compressed air, conversion of pressure and heat into power.
+Carnot cycle:
+	Engine accepts heat from high temperature source and converts part of it into mechanical or electrical work and rejects remainder into low-temperature sink. > difference in temperature = > efficiency.
+Brayton / continous combustion cycle:
+	4 constant and continous events (intake, compression, expansion + power, exhaust) Diesel cycle:
+	Compression ignition

+PUSKE                                      !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Piston / internal combustion engine is engine that uses pistons to convert pressure into rotating motion.
+It drives a spinning shaft that rotates min 2, ave 3-4 propeller blades.
+They combust petrol, diesel, natural gas.
+By ignition:
+	Spark ignition uses spark to ignite premixed.
+	Compression ignition compressed air to temperature for automatic ignition.
+By cylinder arrangement:
+	Radial 1/> cylinders arranged in circle, each row has an odd number of cylinders, good power-to-weight ration In-line cylinders in a row, enables narrow frontal area design for low drag, poor power-to-weight because crankcase + crankshaft are too heavy.
+If crankshaft is above cylinders, it is inverted in-line engine, which allows propeller to be mounted up high for ground clearance.
+Usually liquid cooled, bad airflow.
+	V-type > horsepower than in-line and small frontal area.
+Cylinders in 2 in-line banks 60° apart.
+Mostly water cooled.
+Used in WW2.
+	Horizontally opposed / boxer / flat most popular piston on smaller aircraft.
+Even number of cylinders.
+Air cooled.
+High power-to-weight because small crankcase.
+Small frontal area.
+By cooling method:
+4 stroke:
+	Intake: TDC(up) to BDC(down)
+	Compression: BDC to TDC
+	Combustion: TDC BDC + spark plug
+	Exhaust: BDC TDC
+4 stroke five event is Otto cycle.
+5 events = strokes + ignition.
+Carnot cycle:
+	Engine take heat from high temp and convert most into mechanical / electrical work, other into low temp sink. > temp difference = > efficiency
+Brayton / continous combustion cycle:
+	4 constant and continous events (intake, compression, expansion + power, exhaust) Diesel cycle:
+	Compression ignition
+Piston rings provide a seal between outer piston and inner cylinder.
+Rings prevent air/fuel from coming into sump and oil from coming into combustion chamber Connecting rod connect piston and crankshaft Crankshaft convert pistons up-and-down into circular and transfers power to propeller.
+Cylinder forms a part of the chamber in which the fuel is compressed and burned.
+Piston engine is replaced by turbine in most cases.
++ SLIKA!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!